energy-savings-scheme/openfisca_guide/README.md

         return 0
 ```

 This won't work in OpenFISCA.
-The reason why it won't work is because OpenFISCA is build on arrays, rather than scalar values.
+The reason why it won't work is because OpenFISCA is built on arrays, rather than scalar values.
 So, my understanding is you can throw a file with 100,000 test cases at OpenFISCA, and it'll calculate the result (almost) as fast as if it was calculating a single test.

 However, this changes how you write your logical structures.